ibm-cloud-docs/discovery/train.md

 If you would prefer to use the {{site.data.keyword.discoveryshort}} tooling to train {{site.data.keyword.discoveryshort}}, see [Improving result relevance with the tooling](/docs/discovery?topic=discovery-improving-result-relevance-with-the-tooling).

-**Note:** Relevance training currently applies only to natural language queries in private collections.
-It is not intended for use with structured, {{site.data.keyword.discoveryshort}} Query Language queries.
+Relevance training currently applies only to natural language queries in private collections.
+It is not intended for use with structured {{site.data.keyword.discoveryshort}} Query Language queries.
 For more about the {{site.data.keyword.discoveryshort}} Query Language, see [Query concepts](/docs/discovery?topic=discovery-query-concepts).
+{: note}

-Trained collections will return a `confidence` score in the result of a natural language query.
+Trained collections return a `confidence` score in the result of a natural language query.
 See [Confidence scores](/docs/discovery?topic=discovery-improving-result-relevance-with-the-tooling#confidence) for details.

 Adding a custom stopwords list can improve the relevance of results for natural language queries.
 See [Defining stopwords](/docs/discovery?topic=discovery-query-concepts#stopwords) for more information.